yashsavani/skynet/examples/svhn/README.md

 We use a mask so that the we don't penalize the network for making bad predictions at locations in the image where no object is present.

-The network will predict multiple bounding boxes for each object.
-Use use non-max suppression to filter these boxes.
+The network will predict a large number of bounding boxes for each object, corresponding to all image regions where the binary character classifier fires.
+We then use use non-maximum suppression to filter these boxes.
 We note that this is an imperfect process.
 A common issue is predicting multiple boxes for a single object instance.
+This is shown in the example images above.